Monolithic vs Microservices Architecture

 You can take separate scalability measures for each microservice since they can be scaled independently.
 Different microservices can have different demand profiles and resource requirements.
 Microservices architecture allows you to plan their scalability requirements separately.

-You need to plan for the scalability of the entire system in the case of monolithic architecture.
+You need to plan for the scalability of the entire system in the case of a monolithic architecture.
 The resource requirements for the application might change due to different demand profiles of different functionalities.
-It’s still a single and indivisible unit, therefore, you can’t plan scalability measures for individual functionalities.
+It’s still a single and indivisible unit; therefore, you can’t plan scalability measures for individual functionalities.

-Planning to build a microservices or monolithic app?
+Planning to build a microservice or monolithic app?
 Contact DevTeam.Space to hire expert developers.

 FAQs